Nevada DUI probation revocation hearings explained

 However, DUI probation revocation hearings can be harder to win than regular criminal trials.

-In a criminal trial, the prosecutor must prove you guilty of a crime beyond a reasonable doubt.
-But at a probation violation hearing, the only issue is whether you violated your probation.
 The prosecutor does not need to prove this beyond a reasonable doubt — only by a preponderance of the evidence.
-This means that he or she only needs to prove that it was more likely than not that you violated one or more conditions of your probation.
+This means that they only need to prove that it was more likely than not that you violated one or more conditions of your probation.

 This is why retaining an experienced DUI defense lawyer at a probation violation hearing is as important – if not more important – than hiring an attorney when you are arrested for DUI.
-And if your alleged DUI probation violation was another DUI, having a caring Nevada DUI lawyer on your side becomes more important still.
+If your alleged DUI probation violation was another DUI, having a caring Nevada DUI lawyer on your side becomes more important still.

 4. The Nevada probation revocation hearing